smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

 Logs will be considered as missed if they are older than `latestBlock - LookbackBlocks` and has not been performed or successfully checked already (eligible).

-While the provider is scanning latest logs, the recoverer is scanning older logs in ascending order, up to `latestBlock - LookbackBlocks`, newer blocks will be under the provider's lookback window.
+While the provider is scanning latest logs, the recoverer is scanning older logs in ascending order, starting from `latestBlock-24h` up to `latestBlock - LookbackBlocks`, newer blocks will be under the provider's lookback window.

-**Recoverer scanning process**
+**Recovery scanning process**

 - The recoverer maintains a `lastRePollBlock` for each upkeep, .i.e. the last block it scanned for that upkeep.
 - Every second, the recoverer will scan logs for a subset of `n=10` upkeeps, where `n/2` upkeeps are randomly chosen and `n/2` upkeeps are chosen by the oldest `lastRePollBlock`.